datocms/nextjs-demo/README.md

 - `<slug>` should be the post's `slug` attribute (you can check on DatoCMS).

 You should now be able to see the updated title.
 To exit the preview mode, you can click **Click here to exit preview mode** at the top.

-#### Full guide

-To read all the details and a long form guide, please check the original example on the [Next.js repo](https://github.com/zeit/next.js/tree/canary/examples/cms-datocms)